chronoxor/FastBinaryEncoding/documents/FBE.md

 ## bytes

-Represents the byte array with dynamic size that can be changed in user code.
+Represents the byte array that can be changed in user code.
-Works like a [BLOB](https://en.wikipedia.org/wiki/Binary_large_object) that can be changed by inserting or removin bytes by random index.
+Works like a [BLOB](https://en.wikipedia.org/wiki/Binary_large_object) that can be changed in random index.

-Implementation depends on equivalent bytes type in each programming language (e.g. std::vector<uint8_t> in C++, byte[] in C# and Java).
+Implementation bytes type depends on equivalent bytes type in each programming language (e.g. std::vector<uint8_t> in C++, byte[] in C# and Java).

 ![bytes](https://github.com/chronoxor/FastBinaryEncoding/raw/master/images/bytes.png)